 GASP is a free plugin and available for download on WordPress.org.
 First thing you need to do is install and activate Growmap anti-spam plugin.
-After you have activated the plugin, you will see a new item under Settings » G.A.S.P, which is where you will configure the plugin settings.
+After you’ve activated the plugin, you will see a new item under Settings » G.A.S.P, which is where you will configure the plugin settings.
 The options page has two sections – Basic and Heuristics (optional).

 The basic settings page allows you to change the checkbox text and disable trackbacks.
 You can also change the text that will be shown to users if they forget to tick the checkbox.

 As you scroll down, to the bottom of the page, you will see Heuristics settings — this is where you create more advanced spam detection settings.
 I have not completed any fields in the advanced section.
 The page is used to exclude commentators if they have less than a specific number of comments in the moderation queue, set maximum number of links allowed in comment text, set maximum number of words allowed in name field, and where to send the suspicious comments – you can set it to either spam or pending.

 Overall, this is a great plugin for handling spam comments in WordPress.
 Much easier than using captcha or a third party commenting system like Disqus or Livefyre.
 You should also take a look at our post on WordPress Plugins for Comment and Registration Anti Spam Protection.